Kuoni to dump loss making units as euro crisis weighs

-ZURICH Swiss tour operator Kuoni KUNN.S said on Friday it will sell or close a number of small businesses in Europe, which have failed to generate profits in recent years as the euro zone crisis crimps holiday spending in the region.
+ZURICH, Sept 21 Swiss tour operator Kuoni said on Friday it will sell or close a number of small businesses in Europe, which have failed to generate profits in recent years as the euro zone crisis crimps holiday spending in the region.

-The activities earmarked for closure are tour operating businesses in Spain, Italy, the Netherlands, Belgium and Russia, as well a its online hotel platform, with combined annual sales of around 300 million francs (197 million pounds) and 500 staff.
+The activities earmarked for closure are tour operating businesses in Spain, Italy, the Netherlands, Belgium and Russia, as well a its online hotel platform, with combined annual sales of around 300 million francs ($321.3 million) and 500 staff.

 "These activities are no longer of particular relevance to our group," said Chief Executive Peter Rothwell in a conference call with analysts and media.